gtormo/odoo-auto-assistant-checker/README.md

     - npm install

 2) Update settings:
-    - Go to cypress.json and put your credentials (username and password)
+    - Go to cypress.json and put your credentials (url, username and password)

 3) Run:
     - With browser view: